Split Airport: Foundation and early years

-A new larger terminal building designed by architect Branko Gruica (Projektant, Mostar) was constructed and opened in 1979 to accommodate traffic for the 8th Mediterranean Games held in Split in September of that year.
-The largest pre-war passenger numbers were achieved in 1987 totalling 1,151,580 passengers and 7,873 landings.
+A new, larger terminal building designed by architect Branko Gruica (Projektant, Mostar) was constructed and opened in 1979 to accommodate traffic for the 8th Mediterranean Games held in Split in September of that year.
+The largest pre-war passenger numbers were achieved in 1987, totalling 1,151,580 passengers and 7,873 landings.

 In 1991, the passenger figures dropped to nearly zero, as the war in the former Yugoslavia broke out.
 In the years that followed, most of the traffic were NATO and UN cargo planes, such as the C-5 Galaxy, MD-11, Boeing 747 and C-130 Hercules.
-After 1995, the civilian traffic figures began rising again, and eventually surpassed the 1987 record in 2008.
+After 1995, the civilian traffic figures began rising again, and eventually surpassed the 1987 level in 2008.

+Development since 2000

 In 2005, the terminal got a major facelift by architect Ivan Vulić (VV-Projekt, Split) adding one more gate, the glass façade, as well as the award-winning Airport entrance structure consisting of steel/fabric "trees" illuminated by multi-colour LEDs.